brombal/stylix-docs/markdown/other-components.md

 />
 ```

-Stylix will preserve the Button's `color` prop as-is, and since Stylix doesn't consider `label` to be a CSS property, it will also be passed directly to `<Button>`.
+Stylix will preserve the Button's `color` prop as-is, and since it doesn't consider `label` to be a CSS property, the prop will also be passed directly to `<Button>`.
 However, Stylix *will* apply `font-weight` as a style.

 ### Make prop conflicts easy with `$.styled()`